pmeeny/CI-MS3-FootballMemories/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
 # Project Overview
 - This project is a website that allows users to add/edit/delete football memories for given tournament for submission as milestone project 3 as part of the Code Institute - Diploma in Software Development (Full stack) course.
-- The website is deployed using Heroku pages at the following url: [Football Memories](https://ci-ms3-footballmemories.herokuapp.com/)
 - The repository on GitHub that contains the website source code and assets is available at the following url: [Code Repository](https://github.com/pmeeny/CI-MS3-FootballMemories)
 - The website was built with a responsive look and feel for desktop, tablet and mobile devices